Skip to Main Content

 Accenture surveyed current analytics use among retail practitioners in an attempt to answer these questions.
 Our research revealed three imperatives facing retail enterprises as they put analytics to work today.

 Learn how Accenture uses analytics to help retailers create a seamless customer experience:

 Watch the video

-Accenture surveyed director-level executives at large retailers in both the UK and the US who have knowledge of and/or responsibility for analytics within their organization.
+Accenture surveyed director-level executives at large retailers in both the United Kingdom and the United States who have knowledge of and/or responsibility for analytics within their organization.

 Our research revealed three imperatives facing retail enterprises as they put analytics to work today:

 The Insights Imperative: Applying retail analytics to data for sharper customer insights.
 Retailers know that customer data is a valuable asset, but they are having difficulty turning data into actionable customer insights.

 The Actions Imperative: Turning insights into actions, at speed and at scale.
 Retailers must improve their use of data to assess performance and identify new growth opportunities for the enterprise.

 The Outcomes Imperative: Focusing on business outcomes.
 Arguably the most critical imperative of the three, retailers need to industrialize the analytics discipline on an enterprisewide scale—redesigning how fact-based insights get embedded into key processes, and leading to more informed decisions and better business outcomes.

 Learn more about the Accenture Analytics survey data and findings.